Ritz-Carlton Al Wadi Desert

 The Very Best Dubai Desert Resorts

-There are two firm choices in the Dubai Emirate when it comes to pure indulgent luxury resorts in the desert, offering unique and beautiful desertscapes, indulgent accommodation, and impeccable service.
+There are two firm choices in the Dubai Emirate for pure indulgent luxury resorts in the desert.
+These resorts offer unique and beautiful desert scapes, indulgent accommodation, and impeccable service.

 Al Maha – A Luxury Collection Desert Resort & Spa – Best For Romantic Luxury